Aalegre/Flooded-Grounds/README.md

 We group all the sounds in these different mixer groups:
 * Master
  * Music
+   * Normal
+   * Hell
+   * Limbo
  * SFX
+   * Normal
      * Outside
+   * Limbo
+   * Hell
    * Footsteps
    * Other

 ### Snapshots
-We did not find any use for snapshots in this scenario.
+We used 3 different snapshots that modify multiple pareameters: Normal, Limbo and Hell.